 Needed Materials to Make Dead Bait Pop-Up Sticks

-- Float Stops (Guru’s super-strong stops can be bought on Amazon: here)
+- Float Stops (Get super-strong stops on Amazon)

 - A piece of braided line